-Meaning: a joyful shout or clangour of trumpets
+Meaning: a joyful shout or resounding trumpets

-All land property during that year reverted to its original owner (13-34; 27:16-24), and all who were slaves were set free (25:39-54), and all debts were remitted.
+All land property during that year reverted to its original owner (13-34; 27:16-24), and all who were slaves were set free (25:39-54), and all debts were forgiven.

 The return of the jubilee year was proclaimed by a blast of trumpets which sounded throughout the land.
 There is no record in Scripture of the actual observance of this festival, but there are numerous allusions (Isaiah 5:7, 8, 9, 10; 61:1-2; Ezek.
 7:12-13; Neh.
 5:1-19; 2 Chronicles 36:21) which place it beyond a doubt that it was observed.